- Which company has the cheapest car insurance in Kansas for a bad driving record?

 PEOPLE ASK:

-Who is considered high-risk for insurance in Kansas?
+Who is considered a high-risk driver in Kansas?

 Each insurance company has its own rules for deciding who is a high-risk driver.
 But usually, things like a DUI, several tickets or accidents, or serious violations like reckless driving will put you in the high-risk category.

-Cheapest car insurance in Kansas with a DUI
+What company offers the cheapest car insurance in Kansas after a DUI?

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in Kansas.
+The table below compares average car insurance premiums in Kansas for drivers with a clean record versus those with a DUI.

 | Company | Average annual premium for clean record | Annual premium for a DUI |